vmarcella/handsOnDSA/ch2/notes.md

-# Principles of algorithmic design
+# Python Data Types and Structures

 ## Deques
 1. Fast inserts and pops from either side